 Like most programming, outreach to the Hennepin County Adult Corrections Facility has been limited during the pandemic.
-However, the outreach team was able to quickly pivot to continue providing vital services.
-An electronic message board in the facility allows information requests to be made to the librarians, from resources on support groups in their neighborhoods to requests for their GED transcripts.
+However, the outreach team quickly pivoted to continue providing vital services.
+An electronic message board in the facility allows incarcerated residents to request specific information from librarians, ranging from resources on support group in their neighborhoods to requests for their GED transcripts.
 Read to Me, also adapted to the pandemic in the form of recorded readings.
 The team was able to resume book delivery to the Public Safety Facility after a four month pause.

 Reaching Out to the Community

 The outreach team also works diligently on community education.
 The library offered a free virtual program with author Kelly Sundberg to talk about her memoir Goodbye, Sweet Girl, which chronicles her personal experience with domestic violence.
 After Sundberg’s moving talk, a crisis counselor from Houston said, “I’m feeling empowered tonight.
 And fulfilled.”

 70 program participants